 Motor coaches and intercity passenger buses can carry up to 66 passengers.
 According to SafeRoads.org, there were 605 million motor coach trips taken in a single year recently, with 21 percent of those being students and more than 28 percent being senior citizens.

 The charter bus industry was deregulated by then-President Ronald Reagan in 1982, which has resulted in a proliferation of fly-by-night bus companies that lack the resources to keep the drivers properly trained and the equipment properly maintained.
-Plus, a lot of these companies don’t prioritize worker protections – or Federal Motor Carrier Safety Administration standards – which means workers often are made to drive long, exhaustive shifts that leave them fatigued behind the wheel.
+Plus, our busing accident attorneys in Fort Lauderdale understand that a lot of these companies don’t prioritize worker protections – or Federal Motor Carrier Safety Administration standards – which means workers often are made to drive long, exhaustive shifts that leave them fatigued behind the wheel.

 Plus in a lot of cases, casinos will contract with bus companies to shuttle as many visitors back and forth to their site, with little regard for safety.
 These companies fail to retrofit even basic features, like seat belts, on these buses, despite the long distance trip and the risk of serious injury in the event of a crash.